-Survey forms are issued by post and electronically and returned forms are then scrutinised for any discrepancies prior to scanning.
-Returned survey forms are scanned and verified.
-The scanned data and the data from electronic returns are transferred to the CSO's Data Management System (DMS), where it can be viewed and amended as required.
+Survey forms are returned electronically and are transferred to the CSO's Data Management System (DMS) where it can be viewed and amended as required.
 Edits are then run on the keyed data using PC SAS.
 Any edits that arise are analysed and records are corrected as appropriate following clarification with the company.
 Edits are run for each unit.